wilmix44/JMF1.0/README.md

 i)  It  helps   developers   to  develop  a   enterprise webapplication  as  fast  as   could.

-j)  When  used    with  OAKJAVA7   can   eliminate   the  demerits   of  java/j2ee.

-Provide  much  more     code security  when  used  with OAKJAVA7.

-k)  Easy  to   Debug  and  Learnable  framework.
+j)  Easy  to   Debug  and  Learnable  framework.

+k)  used  only  with  Jdk versions...

 EXAMPLE-1: index.JMF